Ranking the 10 Most Difficult Courses on the PGA Tour

 That same year, Harbour Town played 1.284 shots above its par-71.
 Scoring was just as tough this past year as the winds whipped off Calibogue Sound as Graeme McDowell won the event at nine-under in a playoff over Webb Simpson.

-The Old White TPC at Greenbrier Resort is a classic challenge on the PGA Tour
+9. The Old White TPC at Greenbrier Resort

 For far too long, the Old White TPC course at the Greenbrier Resort was denied its place as a traditional PGA Tour site.
 Now that it has it, there is no denying this world-class course its place as one of the most challenging layouts in professional golf.

 The classic golf course opened in 1914 and after falling on hard times was given a rebirth six years ago with a complete restoration that helped place it on the annual PGA Tour schedule.

 The course has recently been lengthened to nearly 7,300 yards, and its tight fairways, elevation changes and undulating greens have proven more than enough protection for the difficult layout.
 The renowned course will host its fourth Greenbrier Classic July Fourth weekend this year.

 8. TPC Southwind